lodgify/public-internaltools-recruitment-be-test/README.md

 - How you deal with the existing code, understand it and work with it
 - How you implement new features and understand the requirements (feel free to ask in case of doubts)
 - How you work with MVC, css or js that you need in order to implement your changes.
+- How you approach the usage of external API's
 - How you test the correctness of your solution

 ### Restrictions

 - Please do not modify the External API project
 - Besides it changing/adding everything is allowed, feel free to add new projects, libraries etc. - everything what you consider as useful
-- If there is something that you want us to notice in your approach please add a text file describing it
+- If there is something that you want us to notice in your approach please add a text file describing it or do it on the PR request